Yalchin001/Yalchin001/README.md

 Junior Data Analyst with an economics background and practical experience in SQL, Excel, Power BI, and Python.

-I recently completed a four-week project-based Data Analytics Internship at DevJoint.
+I recently completed and submitted all four weekly projects for the DevJoint Data Analytics Internship.
 During the internship, I worked on SQL analysis, Excel data analysis, Power BI dashboard development, and a marketing business case project.

 ## Skills and Tools